gamernetwork/yolk-core/README.md

 * `implodeAssoc()` - implode an associative array into an array of key/value pairs
 * `makeComparer()` - create a comparison function for sorting multi-dimensional arrays

+### Date/Time Helpers

+* `makeTimestamp` - convert a value into a timestamp
+* `seconds()` - convert a string representation containing one or more of hours, minutes and seconds into a total number of seconds

 ### String Helpers

 * `parseURL()` - parse a url into an array of it's components